Ukraine-Russia crisis: What to know as NATO eyes Russia move

 WHAT IS THE MOOD IN UKRAINE?

 President Volodymyr Zelenskyy declared Wednesday as a “day of national unity” in Ukraine.
 He called on citizens to display the blue-and-yellow national flag and to sing the national anthem in the face of “hybrid threats.”
+To mark the day, demonstrators unfolded a 200-meter (656-foot) national flag at a sports arena in Kyiv.

+“Russia will not leave us in peace, that’s why we have to be always ready for it,” Yuri Maistrenko, 52, a scientist in Kyiv, said.
+“It did not start today, but it could tomorrow or after a month.”

 Meanwhile, a cyberattack that knocked out the websites of the Ukrainian army, the defense ministry and major banks on Tuesday appeared to be ongoing.
 Russia has denied involvement, and there was no indication the relatively low-level, distributed-denial-of-service attacks might be a smokescreen for more serious and damaging cyber mischief.